 Day trading can be very profitable in this period of time if you are using the order flow techniques that we teach in our day trader course here.

 The most important thing on these days are to follow the volume and keep a close eye if more volume is going through the long or short side.

-As the quad-witch Friday approaches the last few hours, traders get more desperate to close their positions and exercise their options.
+As the Freaky Friday approaches the last few hours, traders get more desperate to close their positions and exercise their options.